smartbch/moeingads/docs/Benchmark-real-case.md

 $ go build -tags cppbtree
 ```

-After executing above commands, you'll have a executable file named `escchainbench` in the current directory.
+After executing above commands, you'll have an executable file named `escchainbench` in the current directory.

 Step 1: set some parameters.